I have issues - ASUS X99E-WS USB 3.1

 Other Info

-I own too many laptops: A Dell touch screen with Windows 11 and 6 others (not counting the other four laptops I bought for this household.)
+Gave Dell touch screen with Windows 11 to daughter and got me an OTVOC.
 Being a PC builder I own many desktop PCs as well.
 I am a father of five providing PCs, laptops, and tablets for all my family, most of which I have modified, rebuilt, or simply built from scratch.
 I do not own a cell phone, never have, never will.

-lol Gotta luv Windoze.
+lol Gotta luv Windows.

 Attachments